GoldCoops/ColourScroller/README.md

 If you find a bug or want a feature, open an issue on the project GitHub with:
 * A clear description of the problem.
 * Steps to reproduce.
-* Your Colourscroller config file.
+* Your ColourScroller config file.
 * Relevant mod list and Minecraft/Fabric versions.

 ## Screenshot